 Blithewold Mansion, Gardens, & Arboretum

-Blithewold is a venue located in Bristol, RI, is known for its stunning waterfront lawn and lush floral grounds including greenhouses, a bamboo grove, lover’s lane, and other botanical backdrops.
+Blithewold is a venue located in Bristol, RI, is known for its stunning waterfront lawn and lush floral grounds.
+Some of our favorites include the greenhouses, a bamboo grove, lover’s lane, and other botanical backdrops.
 You will want to leave lots of time for photos here!
-The ceremonies take place in the beautiful garden next to the mansion with a tented reception, and you also get full use of the mansion’s terrace for cocktail hour and more photos.
+The ceremonies take place in the beautiful garden next to the mansion.
+Then you’ll make your way to a tented reception on a paved patio.
+And you also get full use of the mansion’s terrace for cocktail hour and more photos!

 Roger Williams Botanical Center